-- Faecal Premature Blood Test: In this method, if there is blood in the stool, it is checked to see if there are any cancer cells.
-If no cancer is detected after many tests, then it is necessary to understand which organ is involved in the digestive process and in this case another test should be done quickly.
+- Fecal Premature Blood Test: In this method, if there is blood in the stool, it is checked to see if there are any cancer cells.
+If no cancer is detected after many tests, then it is necessary to understand which organ is involved in the digestive process, and in this case, another examination should be done quickly.

 - X-ray test: The presence of a colon in the organs involved in the process of digestion.
-It is also known whether there are multiple polyps or multiple centre points of cancer.
+It is also known whether there are multiple polyps or multiple center points of cancer.

-- Colonoscopy: This test is performed if blood is found in the stool, changes in the stool are noticed, and a positive result after a digital rectal exam.
-This test is done to see if there is any lesion in the rectum and if any lesion is found, the biopsy is done with the tissue of that part.
+- Colonoscopy: This test is performed if blood is found in the stool, changes in the seat are noticed, and a positive result after a digital rectal exam.
+This test is done to see if there is any lesion in the rectum, and if any lesion is found, the biopsy is done with the tissue of that part.

 What care should the patient take after the operation

-- Exercise Need to do the necessary exercises to increase cold tolerance and normalize the body.
+- Exercise Needs to do the necessary activities to increase cold tolerance and normalize the body.